sbarman25/sbarman25/README.md

 - I mostly work on private repos, so not much stuff in here.

-- Single handedly architected, designed, and wrote the backend system of a data analytics software on clinical trials.
+- Previously, built a data analytics software on clinical trials.
+Played a pivotal role in its architecture, data engineering, and machine learning efforts.

 - Created [ChatMM](https://chat.nkubed.io/).
 Converse and explore multi-modal machine learning models.
 Be sure to check it out!